Jerry sits in on drums with Detroit band "A Bullet For Joey", playing the The Doors' ROADHOUSE BLUES and Van Halens' JUMP.

 But, it wasn't until he turned eighteen that Jerry would get his first professional gig with the successful 50's band BIG DADDY DIPSTICK AND THE LUBE JOBS.
 He was recruited by the leader of the band who heard him playing drums next door at a friends' house.
 His first job with the band was at the Los Angeles Playboy Club.
 Because Jerry was under age, he had to be smuggled in to play.

+As a vocalist, Jerry had sung with the reputable Pierce Jazz Choir, who had performed at the Hollywood Bowl.
 Jerry later joined a three-piece middle-of-the-road rock band which toured the Northwest and Canada.
-As a vocalist, Jerry had sung with the reputable Pierce Jazz Choir, who had performed at the Hollywood Bowl.
-But it wasn't until he was on the road that he began to hone his vocal skills by singing back-up and shared lead vocals as the band's drummer.
+But it wasn't until he was on the road that he began to hone his skills by singing back-up and lead vocals and as the band's drummer covering a wide variety of music which included soft rock, easy listening and country.

 Jerry still sits-in on drums and vocals whenever he can.
 He has played with various jazz, blues, rock, southern-fried rock, and even a ska band.
 One of Jerry's favorite gigs was playing blues with Richard Gere on guitar, and Julia Roberts on vocals, at the wrap party for PRETTY WOMAN.